 A visit to the (now closed) Boss gunshop in London proved to be a disappointment.
 Arthur was not impressed with the levels of service offered, rightly believing that the experience should match the quality of the guns on sale, and that one experience fuelled Arthur’s desire to purchase Boss & Co, he knew it could (and should) be done far better.

-Since the company started, their philosophy has been simply to make guns.
-They have never made a second-grade gun and they have not diversified into lifestyle products.
+Since the company started, its philosophy has been simply to make guns.
+They have never made a second-grade gun, and they have not diversified into lifestyle products.
 This attitude perfectly aligns with their long-standing strapline ‘Makers of Best Guns Only’.

 The detail that goes into every step of the making of one of these guns is tremendous.
 To illustrate this a finisher told me that they deal in refining metal to within 1000th of an inch, using a file is handled like a paintbrush.
 Incredible.